deepak16375/100DaysOfCode-Python/README.md

 ## Day 23:
 - Explored more about OOP, practiced all the concept.
 - Crafted a Turtle Crossing Game project for fun and practice.
+### Day 24:
+- 🛣️ Learned about working with local files and directories in Python.
+- Excited for the journey ahead! 🚀✨

 ## Projects